iAnonymous3000/opensource-contribution-guide/README.md

 - **Community culture and communication channels**
 - **Issue tracker and contribution guidelines**
 - **Maintainer responsiveness and project activity**
+- **Project size and complexity**: Start with smaller projects or well-documented larger ones
+- **Documentation quality**: Good documentation makes it easier to get started
+- **Beginner-friendly issues**: Look for projects with "good first issue" or "beginner-friendly" labels

 Look for projects that align with your interests, skills, and learning goals.